 DKT Indonesia tracks the ratio of sales revenues in relation to core program costs.
 Core program costs are defined as total operational expenses less the behavior change activities of training, education, and marketing.
 Based on this calculation, DKT Indonesia’s sustainability was almost 100 percent in 2009.

-In 2012, DKT Indonesia sold over 133 million condoms, nearly 23 million oral contraceptives, over 12 million injectable contraceptives, over 158,000 IUDs, and over 8,000 manual vacuum aspiration kits.
-This translates into 6,851,920 Couple Years of Protection, a 14% increase over the previous year.
+In 2013, DKT Indonesia sold over 144 million condoms, nearly 26 million oral contraceptives, over 12 million injectable contraceptives, and over 184,000 IUDs.
+This translates into 7,101,520 Couple Years of Protection.
 In October 2012, DKT Indonesia reached 1 billion in condom sales, only the second DKT program ever to reach this milestone.
 Today, DKT Indonesia is the largest private family planning program in the world.